Kai1514/student/navigation/about.md

 ### Journey through Life

 Here is what I did at those places

-- 🏫 Lots of Elementary Schools in Tucson, LA, Honolulu, and Glendale (CA)
+- 🏫 Went to Elementary School in Winchester (CA).
+Susan LaVorgna Elementary
+- 🏫 Middle School in Winchester (CA).
+Temecula Valley Charter School
-- 🏫 Middle and High School in Glendale (CA), Hoover High graduated '77
+- 🏫 First year of High School in Kailua (HI).
+Kailua High School
-- 🎓 Glendale CA Community College, UCLA Extension, LA Wilshire Computer Tech School '77 to '79
-- ⛪ England, London Missionary for Church of Jesus Christ of Latter-day Saints '79 to '81
-- 💼 Culver City, Glendale CA founder at Ashton-Tate, original PC's dBase 2 and 3 '82 to '87
-- 🎓 Eugene Oregon Undergraduate CompSci Degree at University of Oregon (Go Ducks!)
-'89 to '91
-- 💼 Eugene Oregon, founder and owner @ Microniche `88, Point Control CAD CAM developer '91 to '96
-- 🏢 San Diego CA Qualcomm, Satellite Comm and 1st Mobile OS (BREW) '96 to '19
-- 👨‍🏫 San Diego CA Teacher of Computer Science @ Del Norte High School San Diego '19 to present
+- ⛪ Went to Awakening Church in Temecula (CA) for most of my life
+- ⚽️ Played Soccer for one season at Kailua High (HI).
+I also played a season of club soccer for Na Koa      Soccer Club in Hawaii
+- 🏐 Played one season at Kailua High (HI)
+- 🇵🇭 Visited my family in the Phillipines.
+I went to places like Metro Manila, Boracay, and Quezon City

 ### Culture, Family, and Fun